 Small breast implants will appear more proportionate to your other features.
 The best cosmetic surgeons will help you choose implants that suit your anatomy.
 The idea isn’t to go larger for a “Wow” factor.
 Instead, the aim is to enhance your natural beauty.

 Not only can larger implants be obstructive, but they can cause pain as you grow older.
 Back Pain is a common complaint of women with larger breasts, even artificial ones.
 Smaller, naturally-sized breast implants are easier on your back and neck for greater comfort throughout the day.

 Large breasts can pull on your shoulders, causing them to sag.
 Before you know it, you’re going about your days hunched over.
-Poor posture can not only lead to chronic pain over time, but slouching also makes you look unconfident.
-Smaller implants make it easier to keep your spine aligned, helping your new implants stand out, while helping you look more self-assured.
+Poor posture can not only lead to chronic pain over time but slouching also makes you look unconfident.
+Smaller implants make it easier to keep your spine aligned, helping your new implants stand out while helping you look more self-assured.

 Restore the Post-Pregnancy Droop

-Many women seek out breast augmentation after giving birth because of the loss of fullness on the upper chest.
+Many women seek out breast augmentation after giving birth because of the loss of fullness in the upper chest.
 Not only that, but breastfeeding can cause the breasts to lose elasticity, which can cause breasts to sag.
 Small and natural breast implants can restore pre-pregnancy fullness to your breasts.
-Pair the breast augmentation with a breast lift and you can get even more dramatic with your results.
+Pair the breast augmentation with a breast lift, and you can get even more dramatic with your results.

 Should You Add a Breast Lift?